-(a) The Company shall have the right to terminate Executive's employment pursuant to this Section 6.2 at any time (subject to any applicable cure period stated in Section 6.2(d)) with or without Cause or advance notice, by giving notice as described in Section 7.1 of this Agreement.
+- (a) The Company shall have the right to terminate Executive's employment pursuant to this Section 6.2 at any time (subject to any applicable cure period stated in Section 6.2(d)) with or without Cause or advance notice, by giving notice as described in Section 7.1 of this Agreement.
 Likewise, Executive can resign from employment with or without Good Reason, by giving notice as described in Section 7.1 of this Agreement.
 Executive hereby agrees to comply with the additional notice requirements set forth in Section 6.2(d) below for any resignation for Good Reason.
 If Executive is terminated by the Company (with or without Cause) or resigns from employment with the Company (with or without Good Reason), then Executive shall be entitled to the Accrued Obligations (as defined below).
-In addition, if Executive is terminated without Cause or resigns for Good Reason, in either case, outside of the Change in Control Measurement Period (as defined below), and for the avoidance of doubt excluding a termination due to death or Disability, and provided that such termination constitutes a "separation from Service" (as defined under Treasury Regulation Section 1.409A-l(h), without regard to any alternative definition thereunder, a "Separation from Service", and further provided that Executive timely executes and allows to become effective a separation agreement that includes, among other terms, a general release of claims in favor of the Parent, Holdings, the Company and their respective Affiliates and representatives, in the form presented by the Company (the "Separation Agreement"), and subject to Section 6.2(b) (the date that the general release of claims in the Separation Agreement"), and subject to Section 6.2(b) (the date that the general release of claims in the Separation Agreement"), and subject to Section 6.2(b) (the date that the general release of claims in the Separation Agreement").

-(i) The Company will pay Executive severance pay in the form of continuation of Executive's then-current Base Salary for nine (9) months (the "Non-CIC Severance," and such period following the termination date, the "Non-CIC Severance Period").
+In addition, if Executive is terminated without Cause or resigns for Good Reason, in either case, outside of the Change in Control Measurement Period (as defined below), and for the avoidance of doubt excluding a termination due to death or Disability, and provided that such termination constitutes a "separation from service" (as defined under Treasury Regulation Section 1.409A-l(h), without regard to any alternative definition thereunder, a "Separation from Service"), and further provided that Executive timely executes and allows to become effective a separation agreement that includes, among other terms, a general release of claims in favor of the Parent, Holdings, the Company and their respective Affiliates and representatives, in the form presented by the Company (the "Separation Agreement"), and subject to Section 6.2(b) (the date that the general release of claims in the Separation Agreement becomes effective and may no longer be revoked by Executive is referred to as the "Release Date"), then Executive shall be eligible to receive the following severance benefits (collectively the "Non-CIC Severance Benefits"): - (i) The Company will pay Executive severance pay in the form of continuation of Executive's then-current Base Salary for nine (9) months (the "Non-CIC Severance." and such period following the termination date, the "Non-CIC Severance Period").
 The Non-CIC Severance will be paid in substantially equal installments on the Company's regular payroll schedule following the termination date, subject to standard deductions and withholdings; provided, however that no portion of the Non-CIC Severance will be paid prior to the Release Date, and any such payments that are otherwise scheduled to be made prior to the Release Date shall instead accrue and be made on the first regular payroll date following the Release Date (subject to Section 6.6(b) below); and